Social Entrepreneurship

 What will you learn?

-Provide examples of social and economic benefits of rural activities.
+To get to know more about the social and economic benefits of rural activities

 How much time will it take?